wilsonvetdev/random-practice/javascript-practice/jsCS.md

 3. Return where appropriate.
 4. Write procedures for each case that bring you closer to the base cases(s).

+#### Divide and Conquer

+Binary Search - Search for a value in a sorted array by cutting the side of the search area in half.

+Recursive calls to a subset of the problem
+Recognize base case
+Divide: Break problem down during each call
+Conquer: Do work on each subset
+Combine: Solutions

 ### Sorting Algorithms

 #### Bubble Sort